1968: Burnside Gets new police chief

 Local officers said the annual noisemaking to welcome the arrival of the new year was quieter than they have observed in years.
 A few sirens and the occasional popping of a firecracker marked the demise of 1967 and the beginning of the new year.

-Pulaski County Sheriff Sherman Hansford said he arrested some 14 persons, mostly for public drnkenness and driving while intoxicated, during Saturday and Sunday.
-Otherwise, no trouble was reported, the sherrif said.
+Pulaski County Sheriff Sherman Hansford said he arrested some 14 persons, mostly for public drunkenness and driving while intoxicated, during Saturday and Sunday.
+Otherwise, no trouble was reported, the sheriff said.

 Three persons spent the New Year’s holiday in the City Jail according to Jailer Dan Lynch.
 City Police arrest one persons about 6 o’clock Sunday night, but no one was jailed during the celebration at midnight.